-Traditional diaper rash creams have heavy oils and other ingredients in them (e.g. zinc oxide and cod liver oil) that stick to cloth diapers, causing them to leak and retain odors.
+Traditional diaper rash creams have heavy oils and other ingredients in them (e.g. zinc oxide, cod liver oil and sesame oil) that stick to cloth diapers, causing them to leak and retain odors.
 Unfortunately you’ll need to use some elbow grease to make them useful again using the following steps.

 Wet the diaper